tariq-islam/msa-workshop/index.md

 ### Introduction
 1. Introduction to OpenShift and the CDK (presentation)
-2. Discuss and Illustrate The Eclipse OpenShift Plugin (presentation)
+2. Discuss and Illustrate The Eclipse OpenShift Plugin (demonstration)
-3. Discus and Illustrate The OpenShift oc CLI (presentation)
+3. Discus and Illustrate The OpenShift oc CLI (demonstration)
 4. Performing a build and deployment of an application ([Lab 1](lab1.md) & [Lab 2](lab2.md))
-5. Discuss the deployment concept (presentation)
+5. Discuss build deployment concepts (demonstration)
 6. (Optional) CI/CD, webhooks, templates

 ### Digging Deeper